FoxxMD/blog/_posts/2024-07-01-lan-reverse-proxy-https.md

 Lastly, you will need to configure your LAN's DHCP server to provide the IP address of the host Technitium is running on as a DNS server.
 This is usually done in your router and is left as an exercise to the reader.

-You can, however, test everything works first by manually setting the DNS server value on your own machine first.
+You can, however, test everything works by manually setting the DNS server value on your own machine first.

 > After making the DHCP change all clients on your network will need to release/renew their leases before the new DNS change takes affect.
 {: .prompt-info }